jayhhwang/beep/README.rst

 Hi,

-beep.alert() - tells you when your code is finished running
+beep.alert() - voice tells you when your code is finished running

 beep.start() - starts a timer

-beep.end() - tells you how long your code took to run
+beep.end() - prints you how long your code took to run

 Enjoy